My Go-To Whole Wheat Pizza Crust

 It turns out lovely as a regular, hand-tossed crust, and its slightly dense texture will support a lot of toppings.

 You can also throw it on the grill.
 You haven’t lived until you’ve had a grilled pizza.
-For tips and instructions for grilling pizza, see these posts:

 I recently discovered how amazing this crust is when you roll it out super thin.
 It makes a great thin-crust pizza, but go easy on the toppings so it doesn’t get soggy.